 To navigate the pages hover over the 'Conference' Tab above

-Once again this year, at conference, we held our annual Award Ceremony celebrating a wide range of achievements within our profession.
-This year there were seven awards in total, six of which are open for nominations.
+Once again at conference, we will be holding our annual Award Ceremony celebrating a wide range of achievements within our profession.
+Last year there were seven awards in total, six of which were open for nominations.
 Thank you to all those who took the time to nominate their colleagues, it truly does make for a delightful read as we put out the nominations to those voting.
 Finding out what some of our members are achieving through these nominations is inspiring to say the least.
 All of the winners commented that ‘they were only doing their job’, the nominations clearly show that they have had a significant impact on colleagues and patient’s lives.
-Please take the time to read about them, perhaps you can think of someone who should be nominated next year?
+Please take the time to read about them below, perhaps you can think of someone who should be nominated this year?

 Lisa Bayliss Award

 Lisa Bayliss was a 20-year old student Audiologist working at the Royal Liverpool Hospital.
 Sadly, in 1992, Lisa's life was tragically taken on her way home from work.
 Lisa is greatly missed by all who met her but especially her family, colleagues and her patients.
 Lisa was kind, caring and worked well with everyone she met.
 She was described as a great people person.
 When it was suggested that an award be named in her honour, it came as no surprise that the award would be given to someone who showed the qualities Lisa possessed in abundance.

 The Lisa Bayliss award was traditionally given to the student who performed best at the BAAT part 2 practical exam.
 With the introduction of the BSc, the award is now given to the student who performs the best during their BSc (PTP) placement.

 With the changes in Audiology education the award is now given to the student who performs the best during their clinical placement.

 The winner of the Lisa Bayliss award is Rachel Gomez.